 Custodial Officer - Trades

 Trade Instructors (TIs) work in a stimulating, challenging and rewarding environment.
 QCS has some of the most modern and technologically advanced correctional centres in the world.
-They need all the positive attributes that a Custodial Correctional Officer has but also require relevant trade qualifications and experience.
-As a Trade Instructor you will teach and train prisoners in a range of vocational and education programs to assist in the development of work skills and behaviours to complement the prisoner’s reintegration into the community.
+They need all the positive attributes that a Custodial Correctional Officer has but also require trade-related experience.
+As a Trade Instructor you will teach and train prisoners in a range of education programs to assist in the development of work skills and behaviours to complement the prisoner's reintegration into the community.

 We are accepting applications on an on-going basis for: